-Having regularly participated as the recognized provider representative in behavioral health policy review and implementation with the New Mexico Human Services Department and the Children Youth and Families Department, the NM Behavioral Health Providers Association is committed to achieving an accountable and mutually respectful behavioral health system problem-solving process.
+Having regularly participated as the recognized provider representative in behavioral health policy review and implementation with the New Mexico Human Services Department and the Children Youth and Families Department, the Behavioral Health Providers Association of New Mexico is committed to achieving an accountable and mutually respectful behavioral health system problem-solving process.

-The NMBHPA 2017 Strategic Policy Goal is to: “Develop a proactive and inclusive approach to solving system problems”.
+The NMBHPA continues to support a proactive and inclusive approach to solving system problems.
 To accomplish this goal, the Provider Association will:

-- Design a routine process for bringing issues to the attention of state agencies and for placing those issues on a tracker system.
+- Use routine processes for bringing issues to the attention of state agencies.

-- Educate NMBHPA members on how to place their issues on the tracker.
+- Educate NMBHPA members on how to raise issues and participate in problem-solving

 The New Mexico Behavioral Health Provider Association is committed to a service environment that allows providers to protect both the community and consumers of mental health services.
-In part, this requires a strong and viable relationship with members of the New Mexico State Legislature and Executive Agencies charged with oversight of the Behavioral Health System.
+In part, this requires a strong and viable partnership with members of the New Mexico State Legislature and Executive Agencies charged with oversight of the Behavioral Health System.